 Everybody enjoyed themselves to the highest and then finally the mule was left to the already impatient buzzards.
 They were holding a great flying-meet way up over the heads of the mourners and some of the nearby trees were already peopled with the stooped-shouldered forms.

 As soon as the crowd was out of sight they closed in circles.
 The near ones got nearer and the far ones got near.
 A circle, a swoop and a hop with spread-out wings.
 Close in, close in till some of the more hungry or daring perched on the carcass.
 They wanted to begin, but the Parson wasn’t there, so a messenger was sent to the ruler in a tree where he sat.

-At the funeral’s death, the black community of Eatonville is compared to vultures hungry for the flesh of the dead.
-Though they do not literally plan to eat the dead mule’s flesh, this metaphor is appropriate for it captures the uncouth, almost blasphemous joy they take a fellow creature’s death.
+At the mule's funeral, the black community of Eatonville is compared to vultures hungry for the flesh of the dead.
+Though they do not literally plan to eat the dead mule’s flesh, this metaphor is appropriate for it captures the uncouth, almost blasphemous joy they take in a fellow creature’s death.

 "Just a matter of time," the doctor told her.
 "When a man’s kidneys stop working altogether, there is no way for him to live.
 He needed medical attention two years ago."
 (8.15)

 The doctor essentially sentences Joe to death.
 This foreshadows the doctor’s similar pronouncement during Tea Cake’s period of bedridden illness.
 In both cases, the men die of preventable illnesses because they refuse to see a doctor, so it seems that pride in the face of death just isn’t a good idea.